Existence, non-degeneracy and local uniqueness of multi-peak solutions to the fractional Schr\"odinger equation with nearly critical exponent in $\mathbb{R}^N$: Introduction and main results

-\begin{remark} In contrast to Theorem \ref{Mth}, stronger regular conditions on $V(x)$ near its critical points are required to guarantee the non-degeneracy and local uniqueness of the peak solutions.
-We need the stronger regular conditions to obtain the refined estimates of the peak solutions $u_\epsilon$.
-To be precise, we employ the blow-up analysis based on several local Pohozaev identities to establish the estimations of $\bm\lambda_\epsilon, \bm\xi_\epsilon$ and $\phi_\epsilon$, which has its own interest. \end{remark}
+\begin{remark} In contrast to Theorem \ref{Mth}, stronger regularity conditions on $V(x)$ near its critical points are required to guarantee the non-degeneracy and local uniqueness of the peak solutions.
+These stronger conditions are needed to derive refined estimates for $u_\epsilon$.
+To be precise, we employ blow-up analysis combined with several local Pohozaev identities to establish refined estimates of $\bm\lambda_\epsilon, \bm\xi_\epsilon$ and $\phi_\epsilon$, which has its own interest. \end{remark}